yihau/solana/CONTRIBUTING.md

 a large library, consider developing it in a separate git repository.
 When it is ready to be integrated, the repository maintainers will work with you to decide on a path forward.
-Smaller libraries may be copied in whereas very large ones may be pulled in with a package manager.
+Smaller libraries may be copied in whereas very large ones may be pulled in through crates.io.

 ## Getting Pull Requests Merged